stuartlynne/fitness_hrv/_posts/2022-06-01-hrv_readiness.md

 [*AIEndurance*](https://aiendurance.com/) has defined and promoted the concept of *Readiness* and *Durability* based on *DFA A1*.

+*DFA A1* is Detrended Fluctuation Analysis, a heart rate variability index representing the degree of fractal correlation properties of the cardiac beat sequence.

+*HRV Pa* is defined as the power necessary to operate at a fixed *a1*.

-HRV *Readiness* is calculated during the first thirty minutes of a workout (during the warm up period) and compares your data against a baseline of data from previous workouts.
+*HRV Readiness* is calculated during the first thirty minutes of a workout (during the warm up period) and compares your data against a baseline of data from previous workouts using *Pa* for that period.

-From *AIEndurance*:
+*HRV Durability* is a comparison or *Pa* for the first and second half of a workout and quantifies durability (effectively endurance).

+From *AIEndurance* on HRV Readiness:

 ```
 If you put out less power/pace for the same a1 on a given day, you are not performing
 well compared to your current baseline.